HudsonTout/m1911-custom-grip-design/README.md

 ## 6. Conclusion

 This project demonstrates that custom ergonomic components can be engineered for targeted mechanical behaviors using Design for Additive Manufacturing (DFAM).
-By leveraging precise print tolerances ($0.05 \text{ mm}$ to $0.15 \text{ mm}$) and intentional internal slicing parameters, the assembly maintains a solid structural fit while introducing functional flexibility.
-The resulting dataset validates that consumer-grade PLA, when printed with calculated internal architecture, can withstand cyclic structural loads, eliminate mechanical play, and provide an adaptable ergonomic interface.
+By leveraging precise print tolerances ($0.05 \text{ mm}$ to $0.10 \text{ mm}$) and intentional internal slicing parameters, the assembly maintains a solid structural fit while introducing functional flexibility.
+The resulting dataset validates that consumer-grade PLA, when printed with calculated internal architecture, can withstand structural loads, eliminate mechanical play, and provide an adaptable ergonomic interface.

 ---